Cy-Toolio/d2d_tools/csv_tui/README.md

 | Esc | Clear bar / return to table |
 | `q` | Quit |

+### Column stats

+Click any column in the left panel to see its type, count, null %, and unique count.
+Numeric columns also show min, max, mean, median, and standard deviation.

 ### Filtering

 Type in the filter bar (`/`) to narrow rows in real time.